 For additional information, including care and maintenance instructions and installation instructions, refer to www.jeld-wen.ca.

 At OWENS CORNING, we believe we manufacture the highest quality and most attractive shingles available anywhere, and that is why we stand behind them with one of the best warranties in the industry.

 For additional information, refer to www.roofing.owenscorning.com/.

 Your satisfaction is our top priority.
 Our team is eager to provide you with quality service and maintenance for all of your heating and cooling needs.
 Priority Mechanical has fostered continuous growth reflecting our reliable reputation for excellence.
-For additional information, refer to our warranty booklet (PDF).

 The right garage door has a great impact on the curb appeal of your home.
 Wayne Dalton offers you a garage door that best compliment your home.